 Fun, friendly, knowledgeable, experienced and qualified teachers

-Inclusive, encouraging, safe and family-friendly environment, including a canine greeter
+Inclusive, encouraging, safe and family-friendly environment

 Student-oriented curriculum – all genres of music welcome

 Two full acoustic drum kits in our drum lesson room, not electronic drums

 On-going registration and no set terms – enroll for as long as you like